Kowloon East, Hong Kong Special Administrative Region, China

 Happy to share my experience and my skills.
 Laugh, Eat, Drink, Travel together.

-Argentina, Australia, Austria, Belgium, Belize, Bolivia, Plurinational State of, Brazil, Canada, Chile, China, Costa Rica, Croatia, Ecuador, Egypt, El Salvador, France, Germany, Greece, Guatemala, Hungary, India, Indonesia, Israel, Italy, Japan, Jordan, Korea, Republic of, Malaysia, Netherlands, New Zealand, Nicaragua, Panama, Philippines, Poland, Portugal, Singapore, Spain, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, United States, Viet Nam
+Argentina, Australia, Austria, Belgium, Belize, Bolivia, Brazil, Canada, Chile, China, Costa Rica, Croatia, Ecuador, Egypt, El Salvador, France, Germany, Greece, Guatemala, Hungary, India, Indonesia, Israel, Italy, Japan, Jordan, Malaysia, Netherlands, New Zealand, Nicaragua, Panama, Philippines, Poland, Portugal, Singapore, South Korea, Spain, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, United States, Viet Nam

 Canada, China, Qatar, United Kingdom